W Hydrae

 W Hydrae is a Mira-type variable star in the constellation Hydra.

-The star is nearly located within the Solar neighborhood, between 75 and 120 parsecs, likely at 320 light years from the Sun.
+The star is nearly located within the Solar neighborhood, at 320 light years from the Solar System.
 It has a visual apparent magnitude range of 5.6 to 10.
 In the near-infrared J band it has a magnitude of -1.7, is the 7th brightest star in the night sky, and is even brighter than Sirius.

-Water and dust masers
+Water masers and dust

 The star also shows signs of intense water emissions, indicative of the presence of a wide disk of dust and water vapour.
 Such emissions cover a zone spanning between 10.7 Astronomical Units (within Saturn's orbital zone) and 1.2 parsecs (or nearly 247,500 Astronomical Units, as far away as the Oort Cloud in Solar System).